Mission of the Carondelet Consolidated Archives

 On-site research is available by appointment only, Monday through Friday.

-For requests where the researcher is not able to visit the archives in person to conduct their research, archives staff will make every effort to perform due diligence in researching the topic on their behalf, as time permits, but usually within a week.
-Archives staff will spend no more than one hour conducting research on behalf of another person.
+For requests where the researcher is not able to visit the archives in person to conduct their research, archives staff will make every effort to perform due diligence in researching the topic on their behalf, as time permits, but usually within 2 weeks.
+Archives staff will spend no more than one hour conducting research on behalf of another person, and there is a limit on the number of copies or scans they can make.
 For more involved and time-consuming requests, researchers will be notified that they should consider scheduling a future visit to thoroughly browse through any relevant collections in person.
 Our finding aids and databases below are not an inclusive representation of the entire archive.

 To schedule an appointment or request access to materials, please review our Access Policy and submit a user agreement.